Zac-Garby/ggl/README.md

 }
 ```

 Have a look in `/example` for some more interesting ones.
+Be sure to run the examples from
+`/example`, i.e. `cd` into the directory then `go run` the file directly, instead of
+`go run example/assets.go`, so the assets can be found.

 ![](eg.gif)